Chicago (2002 film): Plot

-In 1924, chorus girl Roxie Hart watches lead Velma Kelly perform ("Overture/All That Jazz") at The Onyx, a Chicago theater.
+In 1924, housewife Roxie Hart watches vaudeville star Velma Kelly perform ("Overture/All That Jazz") at The Onyx, a Chicago nightclub.
 Seeking stardom, Roxie begins an affair with furniture salesman Fred Casely, who claims to know the manager.
-After the show, Velma is arrested for killing her husband Charlie and sister Veronica, after catching them in bed together.

-A month later, Casely admits that he lied in order to sleep with her.
-Enraged, Roxie shoots him dead.
-She convinces her gullible husband, Amos, to take the blame, telling him she killed a burglar in self-defense.
-As Amos confesses, Roxie fantasizes a musical number devoted to her husband ("Funny Honey").
-However, when the detective brings up evidence of Roxie's affair with Casely, Amos recants; Roxie furiously admits the truth and is arrested.
-Ambitious District Attorney Martin Harrison announces he will seek the death penalty.
+After the show, Velma is arrested for killing her husband and sister upon catching them in bed together.
+A month later, Casely admits to Roxie that he lied about his connections in order to sleep with her.
+Enraged, she shoots him dead.
+She convinces her gullible husband, Amos, to take the fall by telling him she killed a burglar in self-defense.
+However, when evidence of Roxie's infidelity is uncovered, Amos recants and tells the police that Casely was dead when he arrived home ("Funny Honey").
+Roxie is arrested, with District Attorney Martin Harrison declaring she faces execution by hanging.

 At Cook County Jail, Roxie is sent to Murderess' Row, supervised by the corrupt Matron "Mama" Morton ("When You're Good to Mama").
-Roxie meets her idol Velma, but her friendship is rudely rebuffed.
-She learns the backstories of the other women there, including Velma ("Cell Block Tango").
+She learns the backstories of the other women there, including her idol Velma ("Cell Block Tango"), who rebuffs her attempts at friendship.
 On Morton's advice, Roxie engages Velma's lawyer, the brilliant Billy Flynn ("All I Care About").
-Flynn and Roxie manipulate the press, reinventing Roxie as an originally virtuous Southern woman corrupted by the fast life of the city; she claims that she had the affair with Casely because Amos was always working, but repented and left Casely for Amos, and Casely jealously attacked her ("We Both Reached for the Gun").
+Flynn and Roxie manipulate the press, reinventing Roxie as an originally virtuous Southern woman corrupted by the city's decadent nightlife; she claims that she had the affair with Casely because Amos was always working, but repented and left Casely for Amos, and Casely jealously attacked her ("We Both Reached for the Gun").
 The press believe the story; praised by the public as a tragic heroine, Roxie becomes an overnight sensation ("Roxie").
-Velma, unhappy at losing the public's attention, tries to convince Roxie to join her act, replacing the sister that she murdered ("I Can't Do It Alone"), but Roxie, now the more popular of the two rivals, snubs her just as Velma originally snubbed Roxie.
+Velma, unhappy at losing the public's attention, tries to convince Roxie to join her act, replacing her murdered sister ("I Can't Do It Alone"), but Roxie, now the more popular of the two rivals, snubs her.